anuragsoni/routes/README.md

 This library will help with adding typed routes to OCaml applications.

-Users can create a list of routes, and handler function to work on the extracted entities. using the combinators provided by the library.
-This list of routes will then in-turn be provided the string value of the URL path for a request under consideration.
+Users can create a list of routes, and handler function to work on the extracted entities using the combinators provided by the library.
+To perform URL matching one would just need to forward the URL's path and query to the matcher.
-Every handler will be provided an instance of the request that is being processed.

-The core library in the current state has no depndencies and isn't tied to any particular library or framework.
-It should be usable in the current state too but, the idea would be to provide sub-libraries with tighter integration with the remaining ecosystem.
+The core library in the current state has just one dependency ([Astring](https://github.com/dbuenzli/astring)) and isn't tied to any particular library or framework.
+It should be usable in the current state, but the idea would be to provide sub-libraries with tighter integration with the remaining ecosystem.
 Future work would also include working on client side routing for use with `js_of_ocaml` libraries like [incr_dom](https://github.com/janestreet/incr_dom) or [ocaml-vdom](https://github.com/LexiFi/ocaml-vdom).